Prescription Drug Coverage

 The Your Choice formulary is a six-tier formulary (drug list) consisting of a Preferred Generic Medication tier, a Preferred Brand Medication tier, a Nonpreferred Brand and Generic Medication tier, a Specialty Medication (Brand and Generic) tier, and a $0 Preventive Medication tier.
 Brand drugs on the Preferred Brand Medication tier are available to members at a lower cost-share than nonpreferred medications.
 High-cost medications such as biologicals and infusions are covered on the Specialty tier and may have a stricter days' supply than medicines on the other tiers.
 The $0 Preventive Medication tier includes some preventive medications covered with no cost share when certain criteria is met in accordance with the Patient Protection and Affordable Care Act of 2010 (PPACA).
 Some medications may be subject to utilization management criteria, including, but not limited to, prior authorization rules, quantity limits, or step therapy.
 Selected medications are not covered by this formulary.

 Some medications may require your provider to consult with UPMC Health Plan's Pharmacy Services Department before they prescribe the medication for you.
 Pharmacy Services must authorize coverage of those medications before you fill the prescription at the pharmacy.
-Please see your formulary book for a list of medications that require prior authorization.
+Please see your 2023 formulary book and 2024 formulary book for a list of medications that require prior authorization.

 Step therapy is the practice of using specific medications first when beginning drug therapy for a medical condition.
 The preferred course of treatment may be generic medications, preferred brand medications or drugs that are considered as the standard first-line treatment.
 Please see your formulary book for a list of medications that require step therapy.